-All ex parte applications for orders must be filed in the courthouse in which the APJ assigned to the case presides, except for domestic violence restraining orders.
+All ex parte applications for orders must be filed in the courthouse in which the APJ assigned to the case presides, except for domestic violence and elder abuse restraining orders.
 All initiating complaints and fee waivers in cases involving the Department of Child Support Services must be filed at the Notre Dame Courthouse.
-All other documents, including domestic violence restraining order applications, may be filed or submitted (and the restraining orders picked up) at any of the four operating courthouses regardless of the location of the case.
+All other documents, including domestic violence and elder abuse restraining order applications, may be filed or submitted (and the restraining orders picked up) at any of the four operating courthouses regardless of the location of the case.

 The following abbreviations are used throughout the Family Court Rules.

 APJ = All-Purpose Judge Cal.
 Rules = California State Rules of Court CLETS = California Law Enforcement Telecommunications System CRC = Family Centered Case Resolution Conference CSC = Custody Settlement Conference DCSS = Department of Child Support Services EPRO = Emergency Protective Restraining Order FC = Family Code FCS = Family Court Services FCSO = Family Court Settlement Officer JCC = Judicial Custody Conference MSC = Mandatory Settlement Conference SOC = Settlement Officer Conference Status Conference = Case Status Conference TRO = Temporary Restraining Order